poaboagye/ISR/README.md

 ## How To Apply Iterative Subspace Rectification (ISR) on Three Concept Subspaces

-* Use the Word Lists in the ```Three_Concept_WordLists``` directory to Reproduce the ISR results in Table 8 of the Paper.
+* Use the Word Lists in the ```Three_Concept_WordLists``` directory to Reproduce the ISR results in Table 8 of our Paper.
 To debias  gendered male/female terms (GT), pleasant/unpleasant terms (P/U), and statistically-associated USA/Mexico names (NN), you should run the following:

 ```py